HakoSwede/BCS/README.md

 In general, we find that the Sharpe ratio of a portfolio usually increases as the Minkowski p-value or threshold increases.
 However, at some point these parameters become too 'loose', and the portfolio never rebalances.
 The overall maximum over the searched grid occurs at p=1 and tolerance=0.19.
-However, this seems like an unwise choice of parameters since it is very near other cells that didn't trade at all.
-If we performed a backtest on a different dataset, that particular portfolio may not rebalance at all.
+However, this seems like an unwise choice of parameters since it is very near other cells that didn't trade.
+If we performed a backtest on a different dataset, that particular portfolio may not rebalance.
 In order to pick a more stable point of parameters, we calculate the neighborhood Sharpe ratios for each cell.
 The neighborhood Sharpe ratios are defined as the average excess Sharpe ratios of each cell and its neighbors.
 By computing this value, we find cells that have high excess Sharpe ratios, and also have neighbors with high Sharpe